anisul-Islam/eslint-documentation/README.md

 ### 4. Installing & using ESLint

 1. Create package.json: `npm init`
-2. Install eslint as dev dependency: `npm install eslint --save-dev `
+2. Install and configure eslint as dev dependency: `npm init @eslint/config`
 3. Initialize eslint: `eslint --init` and follow steps:

    - How would you like to use ESLint?
 To check syntax and find problems